Kadee80/Dynamic_Web_F25_Graduate/Week11/Redux_Toolkit/README.md

 Now when we click `[add song]` we should see new random songs listed out inside of our `SongList`!

 Our Song List is almost done, we need to wire up our remove song button.
 Remember we need to include the name of the song to remove in our payload.
+For quick refresher of the [`splice()` method for JS Arrays take a look here]('https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice').

 ```jsx
 removeSong(state, action) {